duraki/notes/content/posts/bmwe34/signals_sensors_table.md

 * You can easily send required signal for `B/type` Switches, just by checking the Signal Type of the specific Pin.
 * For example:
-	- Pin 3, is a "Fuel Level Warning Light" on X13060.
+  * Pin 3, is a "Fuel Level Warning Light" on X13060.
 It has signal type **B-**.
-	- You can ground this pin and the light will turn on, indicating the Fuel Warning.
+  * You can ground this pin and the light will turn on, indicating the Fuel Warning.

+Similarly, you can use the designation '**B+**' in the same manner.
+The [DIN 72552](/din) standard indicates that the `B+` notation is equivalent to `battery +`, therefore, if you see a pinout with an input signal type expecting `B+`, you can pull this pin to `+12V` and this signal will be triggered.

 ### Signal Type ⇢ Component Using it